Jaguar targets women and younger drivers with its cheapest car

 The XE sports sedan, a five-door model with a sleek design in red seen in photos released to the media, will be Jaguar's most aerodynamic car thanks to a smooth underfloor that reduces drag and a rear end to increase downforce, the firm said.

-The car and subsequent models in the series to be detailed at the Paris motor show in October are part of a 2 billion pound investment programme at Jaguar.
+The car and subsequent models in the series to be detailed at the Paris motor show in October are part of a 2 billion pound investment program at Jaguar.

 It has hired 1,100 people in recent months at its Solihull car factory and Wolverhampton engine plant, both in central England, with a further 2,000 jobs to be filled this year.